-Making consistent improvements to enhance your business is critical toward its success and sustainability.
-Things like monitoring cash flow consistently, utilizing social media for marketing and recognizing your strengths while asking for help in areas that are less so, can help you focus on improving areas of your business that offer the biggest gain.
+Consistent improvements to enhance your small business are critical for its success and sustainability.
+Things like monitoring cash flow consistently, utilizing social media for marketing, and recognizing your strengths while asking for help in areas that are less so can help you focus on improving areas of your business that offer the biggest gain.

 Few small businesses have an accurate idea of the daily, weekly, and monthly numbers and financial trends taking place within the organization.
 It's vital that you spend the necessary time keeping current on cash flow.
 If you lack the financial skills, hire an accountant, but still stay very much in the loop.